 Colorado governor signs law to allow same-sex civil unions

-DENVER (Reuters) - Colorado's Democratic governor signed into law on Thursday a measure to legalize same-sex civil unions, reflecting a recent shift to the left in the political balance of power in the Denver statehouse.
+DENVER (Reuters) - Colorado legalized same-sex civil unions on Thursday, reflecting a recent shift to the left in the political balance of power in the Denver statehouse.

-Supporters of the measure say it would make gay and lesbian couples eligible for the most of the same benefits, protections and responsibilities currently extended only to heterosexual spouses.
+Democratic Governor John Hickenlooper signed the measure that backers say makes gay and lesbian couples eligible for the most of the same benefits, protections and responsibilities currently extended only to heterosexual spouses.

-Colorado is one of 30 states with a constitutional amendment that defines marriage as exclusively between a man and a woman.
+However, Colorado still bans gay marriage and is one of 30 states with a constitutional amendment that defines marriage as exclusively between a man and a woman.

-(Reporting by Keith Coffman; Editing By Cynthia Johnston)
+(Reporting by Keith Coffman; Editing by Cynthia Johnston and Lisa Shumaker)